 If you’ve ever had a conversation with someone who thinks the opposite of you, then you know how challenging it is to persuade them.
 Even when addressing a receptive audience, having people join your side takes skill and precision.
 Persuasion is far from an exact science, but influential leaders know how to weave different rhetorical strategies together to create a compelling argument.
 Their rhetorical choices form the backbone of their persuasion technique, which you can emulate to perfect your own skills.
-Whether preparing a speech or writing an article, you can use these strategies to move people closer to your point of view.
+Whether preparing a new speech or writing an article, you can use these strategies to move people closer to your point of view.

 In this article, find out what rhetorical strategies are and some of the most common ones you can utilize right away.

 Rhetorical strategies (AKA persuasive rhetorical devices or persuasive strategies) consist of the word choice you use to persuade, initiate a response, or show meaning.
 While some may associate these strategies with formal situations, many people use them in casual conversation without realizing it.
 Any time you seek to persuade someone, you will likely use a rhetorical strategy of some type.
 Keep this in mind as you look at the following list.